Signal Processing over Time-Varying Graphs: A Systematic Review: Signal Processing for Time-varying Graphs

-\textbf{1) General Offline GSP Methods:} One naive way to process the time-varying signals is to apply the graph convolution in \eqref{eq_spectral_graph_convolution} or a GCN to the observations as we receive new observations of the graph signal.
-However, this method does not capture any temporal changes in the signal, which often results in poor performance.
-To effectively process time-varying signals on graphs, it is essential to capture both spatial and temporal dynamics.
+A naive way to process the time-varying signals is to apply the graph convolution in \eqref{eq_spectral_graph_convolution} or a GCN to the observations as we receive new observations of the graph signal.
+However, this method does not capture any temporal changes in the signal and often results in poor performance.
+It is essential to capture both spatial and temporal dynamics to effectively process time-varying signals on graphs.

-Another way to use GSP to process time-varying graph signals is to treat each time instance as a feature and formulate a multi-feature GSP cost function to minimize the error between estimation $\hat{\mathbf{X}}$ and ground truth $\mathbf{X}$:
+Another way to use GSP to process TVG signals is to treat each time instance as a feature and formulate a multi-feature GSP cost function to minimize the error between estimation $\hat{\mathbf{X}}$ and ground truth $\mathbf{X}$:

-where $\|\|^2_F$ is the Frobenius Norm, $\mu$ is the regularization weight, \text{Tr}$()$ is the trace, and $\text{Tr} (\hat{\mathbf{X}}^T L \hat{\mathbf{X}})$ is a spatial-smoothness-based regularization that minimizes the total variation of the results \cite{Ortega_graph_2018}.
+where $\|\cdot\|^2_F$ is the Frobenius Norm, $\mu$ is the regularization weight, \text{Tr}$(\cdot)$ is the trace, and $\text{Tr} (\hat{\mathbf{X}}^\top \mathbf{L} \hat{\mathbf{X}})$ is a spatial-smoothness-based regularization that minimizes the total variation of the results \cite{Ortega_graph_2018}.
 The solution can be found by calculating the gradient and setting it to zero.
 This method has 2 potential drawbacks.
 First, treating signals from different time instances as features means that the method is still inherently time-invariant, which does not take into account any temporal dynamics within the signal.
 Second, after some algebraic manipulations, the final solution requires the calculation of the matrix inverse, which can be unstable and unobtainable when the number of nodes in a graph is very large.
-This first limitation can potentially mitigated by replacing the spatial smoothness in \eqref{eq_offline_cost_bad} with the Sobolev Smoothness, which captures the smoothness in both the spatial domain and the temporal domain \cite{giraldo_2022_reconstruction_Sobolev_smoothness}.
+This first limitation can potentially be mitigated by replacing the spatial smoothness in \eqref{eq_offline_cost_bad} with the Sobolev Smoothness, which captures the smoothness in both the spatial domain and the temporal domain \cite{giraldo_2022_reconstruction_Sobolev_smoothness}.
 To address the second limitation, one can approximate the matrix inverse using Newton's method, which gives us an iterative method that can be implemented in a distributed manner \cite{Zhou_2022}.